nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Aspect 1: How to delete students

-* **Alternative 1 (current choice):** Delete student from their class's student list
+* **Alternative 1 (current choice):** Delete student from their class's student list.
-    * pros: Provides flexibility in adding new features. e.g. deleting all students in a class
+    * Pros: Provides flexibility in adding new features. e.g. deleting all students in a class
     * Cons: Harder to implement

-* **Alternative 2:** Delete student from a student list containing all students
+* **Alternative 2:** Delete student from a student list containing all students.
     * Pros: Uses less memory
     * Cons: Time performance will be worse when there are a lot of students

 #### Aspect 2: Whether parent can be deleted if there is a student attached

-Current implementation allows a parent can have any number of students attached
+Current implementation allows a parent can have any number of students attached.

-* **Alternative 1 (current choice):** Parent cannot be deleted if there is a student attached to ensure that every student always have one parent
+* **Alternative 1 (current choice):** Parent cannot be deleted if there is a student attached to ensure that every student always have one parent.
     * Pros: Easier to implement, since we do not have to update multiple students when a parent is deleted
     * Pros: Easier to add features that involve both a student and a parent

-* **Alternative 2:** Parent can be deleted if there is a student attached
+* **Alternative 2:** Parent can be deleted if there is a student attached.
     * Pros: Deletion of parent will be more flexible
     * Cons: Can be time-consuming to update if there are a lot of students attached to one parent